 Big businesses are driving change

 People with mobility impairments can operate their computer using eye control such as IntelliGaze, while people with intellectual disabilities can now safely and securely access technology with a fingerprint, iris scan or facial recognition, using Windows Hello.
 For those with impaired vision, Microsoft’s Seeing AI app describes people, text and objects aloud.
 Indeed, Microsoft is continuing to invest heavily in accessibility initiatives.
-Other big-name companies that have made a conscious effort to bring more people with disabilities into the workplace include Dell, CitiBank, IBM, Cisco, and Deloitte.
+Some companies who encourage those with disabilities in the workplace include Dell, CitiBank, IBM, Cisco, and Deloitte.

-All of this means is that there are more opportunities than ever for disabled people looking to enter the workforce, or progress to the next stage in their careers.
-At Zoek, we currently have a number of employers throughout the UK that are looking to add disabled candidates to apply for vacancies, including jobs in Birmingham, jobs in Kent, jobs in Newcastle and jobs in Nottingham.
+All of this means is that there are more opportunities than ever for disabled people looking to enter the workforce.
+There is also a greater chance for them to progress to the next stage in their careers.
+At Zoek, we currently have a number of employers throughout the UK that don’t discriminate and are looking to add any and all candidates to their teams.
 To find out more, start your job search at Zoek today.